 In addition to this exciting qualification, our pupils earned a number of impressive accolades across the different events, reflecting both individual excellence and strong team performances.

-The World Scholar’s Cup club at King’s Rochester was founded by Ms Bower, Head of Geography, whose passion and expertise have been instrumental in the programme’s success.
+The World Scholar’s Cup club at King’s School Rochester was founded by Ms Bower, Head of Geography, whose passion and expertise have been instrumental in the programme’s success.
 Ms Bower brings a wealth of experience to the club, serving as a debate judge for the WSC and having previously been honoured with the prestigious World Top Coach award.
 Our thanks also go to all staff involved in the organisation of this trip.

 Related Posts